APPENDICES

 01. Passenger figures are from <perso.orange.fr/froux/St_malo_arrivees/index_arrivee.htm>.

-02. According to <perso.orange.fr/froux/St_malo_arrivees/index_arrivee.htm>, & Robichaux, Acadians in St.-Malo, passim, a ship named Le Duc Guillaume/Duke William reached St.-Malo on 1 Nov 1758.
+02. According to <perso.orange.fr/froux/St_malo_arrivees/index_arrivee.htm>, & Robichaux, Acadians in St.-Malo, a ship named Le Duc Guillaume, French for Duke William, reached St.-Malo on 1 Nov 1758.
 Upon its arrival, Le Duc Guillaume had 283 left on aboard; 148 passengers had died at sea, and 37 died in hospitals soon after arrival, for a death toll of 53.4%.

-Evidently there were two ships in the 1758-59 exportation named Duke William.
-The second ship, which did not leave the Gut of Canso until 25 Nov 1758, weeks after the other Duke William reached St.-Malo, was the one lost at sea.
-Dr. Landry says that as the Duke William was sinking, the captain & his crew, along with the Acadians' priest, saved themselves, but most of the Acadians perished; however, 4 Acadians managed to board a small ship's boat before the Duke William sank &, in 2 days, arrived safely at Falmouth.
-The priest, meanwhile, along with the captain & some of the crew, made it to Penzance, England, in a lifeboat; the rest of the crew sailed to Land's End aboard the ship's cutter & soon joined the others at Penzance.
+There were two ships in the 1758-59 deportation named Duke William.
+The second ship so named did not leave Chédaboutou Bay until 25 Nov 1758, weeks after the other Duke William, called here Duc Guillaume, reached St.-Malo.
+The second Duke William, not the first one, was lost at sea.
+Dr. Landry says that as the Duke William, under Captain Nicholls, was sinking, the captain & his crew, along with the Acadians' priest, saved themselves, but most of the Acadians perished.
+However, 4 Acadians managed to board a small ship's boat before the Duke William sank &, in 2 days, arrived safely at Falmouth.
+The priest, meanwhile, along with the captain & some of the crew, made their way to Penzance in a lifeboat.
+The rest of the crew sailed to Land's End aboard the ship's cutter & soon joined the others at Penzance.
 See the website Acadian Roots, which contains Captain Nicholls's "Narrative of the Voyage and Loss of the Duke William, Transport ...," & Lucie LeBlanc Consentino's website <acadian-home.org>, which, under the titles "Acadians Die at Sea/Acadians Lost at Sea," contains an extract of a letter from Captain Nicholls sent from Pensanze[sic] & published in the Pennsylvania Gazette on 19 Apr 1759, probably an earlier version of his "Narrative."
-The captain's "Narrative" reveals the name of the Île St.-Jean priest who abandoned his Acadian charges aboard the Duke William & survived the boat ride to Penzance--Father Pierre GERARD, a Frenchman.
+The captain's "Narrative" reveals the name of the Île St.-Jean priest who abandoned his Acadian charges aboard the Duke William--Fr.
+Pierre GERARD, a Frenchman.
 Acadian genealogist Stephen A. White documents many families who perished aboard the Duke William.
 See, for example, White, DGFA-1, 513, 519-20, DGFA-1 English, 111, which, citing Captain Nicholls's accounts, relates the fate of Noël DOIRON of Pointe-Prime, Île St.-Jean, & his entire family, who, White concludes, "perished when the ship [Duke William] sank in the sea."
-DOIRON probably was the aged Acadian patriarch--"a hundred and ten years old," Captain Nicholls averred, but in truth "only" 74--who, after all efforts had failed to save the vessel & no other ship would come to their rescue, insisted that the captain & his crew take to the boats & save themselves, knowing full well that the ship, with all its passengers, was doomed.
+DOIRON probably was the aged Acadian patriarch--"a hundred and ten years old," Captain Nicholls averred, but in truth "only" age 74--who, after all efforts had failed to save the vessel & no other ship would come to their rescue, insisted that the captain & his crew take to the boats & save themselves, knowing full well that the ship, with all its passengers, was doomed.
 The numbers aboard the sunken Duke William--"upwards of three hundred French prisoners on board," "near four hundred souls," including officers & crew, &, precisely "three hundred and sixty souls" lost at sea--are from Captain Nicholls's Journal.

 Also in both of Captain Nicholls's accounts is the name of the captain of the Violet, which also sank in the North Atlantic in Dec 1758, a few days before the Duke William went down & within sight of the latter ship's passengers & crew.
-Captain Nicholls says that the Violet went down "with near four hundred souls."
-No one, not even the captain & crew, survived aboard the Violet.
-Delaney says that "almost 300 lives" were lost aboard that shit.
-See <acadian-home.org>.
+Captain Nicholls says the Violet went down "with near four hundred souls."
+No one, not even the captain & crew, survived the sinking of the Violet.
+Delaney, "Chronology of the Deportations, says "almost 300 lives" were lost aboard that ship.

 05. <perso.orange.fr/froux/St_malo_arrivees/index_arrivee.htm>, says that this ship had 167 aboard, 24 died at sea, & 19 died in hospitals soon after arrival, for a total death toll of 25.7%.